to the COVID-19 Crisis

 Laptops & 8 Wifi Hotspots Provided To Support Remote Learning

-Timeline of The Brotherhood/Sister Sol’s Response to the Covid Crisis
+Timeline of Our Response to the Covid Crisis

 Over 4,000 meals distributed to about 100 members and their families, as well as to almost 200 community members unaffiliated with Bro/Sis, in direct response to the increasing food insecurity we are seeing.
 In addition to community partners West Harlem Group Assistance and Corbin Hill Food Project, Harlem restaurant Field Trip and Brooklyn restaurant Colonial Verde contributed food to this effort.